SI-Interview-Bot/FlaskServer/README.md

 ## Testing

+1. Update docker-compose.yaml file to use the bot's IP and PORT after bot is deployed.
-1. In a terminal:
+2. In a terminal:
     - `docker-compose up`
-2. In another terminal, if the process started by the last command was not detached:
+3. In another terminal, if the process started by the last command was not detached:
     - `./run_webhook_test`